galenhuntington/hpre/README.md

 The idea being that you can add `, itemFour` easily.

-However, this has two drawbacks.
-First, and this is subjective, it is ugly.
-Commas were not meant to be dangled like this, but to sit comfortably after a word.
+However, this is not really satisfactory.
+For one, I find it ugly;
+commas were not meant to be dangled like this, but to sit comfortably after a word.
+Nevertheless, there is an argument that code is easier to scan with delimiters at the start of lines, and the community has largely moved to this style, so I have been reluctantly adopting it.

-Second, and more importantly, it doesn't even fix the problem.
+But the more important point is that it doesn’t fix the problem.
 Instead of the last item being exceptional, now the first is.
-The motivation appears to be that it is more common to add to the end of a list than the beginning.
+One could argue that it is more common to add to the end of a list than the beginning.
 But one might want to move `itemOne` down, or add before it, or remove it.

 Many other languages sensibly allow a _trailing comma_ in such lists, after the last item.
 Java, Python, Perl, Ruby, and modern Javascript